57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 recovery, you can designate trusted contacts (such as family or friends) who can help you regain access if you lose your signing key.
 This may involve a multi-step verification process or delayed access procedures to prevent unauthorized recovery.

-## The Disadvantages of Account Abstraction
+## Disadvantages of Account Abstraction
 While Account Abstraction offers several advantages, it also comes with some disadvantages that need to be considered.

 These disadvantages are detailed below: